 You can deploy or debug jobs in a session cluster.
 This improves the resource utilization of JobManager and spins up the job startup.

-Fully managed Flink supports two cluster modes: Per-Job cluster mode and session cluster mode.
+Fully managed Flink supports two cluster modes: Per-Job Clusters and Session Clusters.
 The following list compares the two cluster modes.

-- Per-Job clusters: the default mode.
+- Per-Job Clusters: This is the default mode.
 Resources are isolated among jobs.
 Each job requires a separate JobManager to achieve resource isolation between jobs.
 Therefore, the resource utilization of JobManagers for jobs that involve a small amount of data is low.
 Therefore, this type of cluster is suitable for jobs that consume a large number of resources or jobs that run in a continuous and stable manner.